vikasdevops/redhat-RHCSA/hands_on_lab/grep_lab.md

 ## Outcome
 - Find files and directory of yum in etc directory.
 - Find files and directory which match form c and t.
-- Create the directory, Inside it make file in Desktop by dev_p write this line
+- Create the directory ansible, Inside it make file dev_p **write this text on the file**: devops is the user of machine
+ansible tool for ansible devops is automation tool
+ansible is better configure tool
+- Find the word in file devops.

 ## Labs
 ```sh